Psoas Muscle in Tai Chi

 | | |

-Static Stance Training Tai Chi The principles of physical body alignment.
-FIXED STEP & STANDING POST TRAINING As beginners Tai Chi can be seen as simple, yet aligning the correct posture whilst relaxing the body and breathing deeply can be quite difficult.
+Tai Chi Stillness Principles Physical body alignment.
+FIXED STEP & STANDING POST TRAINING.
+As beginners Tai Chi can be seen as simple, yet aligning the correct posture whilst relaxing the body and breathing deeply can be quite difficult.
 As soon as you concentrate on dropping your shoulders, your lower back closes.
-Ok,…
+Ok, try again…. as…